-However, very briefly, the method first assesses patterns of local LD by calculating a matrix of local pairwise correlations between SNPs.
-Row i of this matrix will indicate to what extent the signal of SNP i is replicated by its neighbouring SNPs, and the sum of these values will reflect the total amount that the signal of SNP i is replicated.
+The LDAK weightings are designed to equalize the tagging of SNPs across the genome; SNPs in regions of high linkage disquilbirum (LD) will tend to get low weightings, and vice versa.
+The way LDAK calculates the weightings is described in full in our paper Improved heritability estimation from genome-wide SNPs (AJHG, 2012).
+However, very briefly, the method first assesses patterns of local LD by calculating a matrix of local pairwise squared-correlations between SNPs.
+Row i of this matrix will indicate to what extent the signal of SNP i is replicated by its neighbouring SNPs, so that the sum of these values will reflect the total amount that the signal of SNP i is replicated.
 Based on this matrix, LDAK determines SNP weightings so that the sum of the values in Row i times the SNP weightings equals (approximately) one.
-Then, using these weightings, LDAK calculates an adjusted kinship matrix where the (relative) contribution of each SNP is determined by its weight.
-Without these weightings, genetic variation tagged by many SNPs will have an exaggerated effect when calculating genetic similarities; with these weightings, each independent genetic signal should contribute equally.
+Originally, these weightings were calculated using the simplex method (linear optimization), however, we subsequently switched to a quadratic solver (the two approaches results in very similar weightings, but the latter is more efficient).

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 The following picture describes the intuition behind the LDAK weightings.